kojiromike/magento-retail-order-management/docs/PRODUCT_IMPORT.md

 </ItemMaster>
 ```

-# How to Import Image Feeds

-This feature is not yet supported, however, you can checkout [How to Export Image Feeds](PRODUCT_EXPORT.md#how-to-export-image-feeds) documentation.
+Please checkout [How to Export Image Feeds](PRODUCT_EXPORT.md#how-to-export-image-feeds) documentation.
+Image export is imperative regardless of importing or exporting products.
+It is essential in order to make images available to such services as eBay Enterprise Marketing Solutions Email and marketplace integrations.